-Budget Friendly Road Trips In Driving Distance From New Orleans
+Budget-Friendly Road Trips Within Driving Distance From New Orleans

 Driving Distance From New Orleans :: Chattanooga, TN

-So full disclosure, I did live in Chattanooga for 4 years of college and that’s where I met my husband and have life long friends who still live there.
+So, full disclosure, I did live in Chattanooga for 4 years of college, and that’s where I met my husband and have lifelong friends who still live there.
 But honestly, it’s a great city.
 They have an excellent children’s museum.
-My son loved riding the incline railway to the top of Lookout Mountain.
+My son loved riding the Iincline Railway to the top of Lookout Mountain.
 Near the children’s museum downtown is a nice aquarium.
-Chattanooga has an amazing very family friendly downtown with lots to see, do, eat and drink.
-If you have older kids, there is some really great white water rafting and camping areas.
-If you’re up for driving slightly past my 8 hour max, then you can hit Gatlinburg and there are endless family fun possibilities there.
+Chattanooga has an amazing, very family-friendly downtown with lots to see, do, eat, and drink.
+If you have older kids, there are some really great white water rafting and camping areas.
+If you’re up for driving slightly past my 8-hour max, then you can hit Gatlinburg, and there are endless family fun possibilities there.
 In fact, there’s an extensive guide to planning your next Gatlinburg vacation from New Orleans right here.

 Driving Distance From New Orleans :: Huntsville, AL